Litter boxes in schools hoax: United States

 In October 2022, Illinois Republican congressional candidate in the 11th district Catalina Lauf reacted to a CNN news story about Jensen's false claim, saying on Twitter, "...this is not a hoax and is happening in schools in Illinois, too".
 When confronted by local media to validate the claim, Lauf instead criticized a state policy to provide free menstrual hygiene products in schools and teachers who refer to children by their preferred gender pronouns.
 At a campaign event, congresswoman Lauren Boebert alleged that litter boxes were being provided to students who identify as cats in Durango, Colorado, which administrators for the local school district said were untrue.
 In North Carolina, Iredell-Statesville Schools considered a ban on students wearing furry costumes, in part due to the burden of staff having to refute unsubstantiated rumors about litter boxes in restrooms.
 The school district, along with nearby Lincoln County Schools, said there was no evidence of litter boxes being used on campuses.
 While interviewing Tulsi Gabbard on his Spotify show, Joe Rogan shared a rumor that a school was providing a litter box for a student that identified as a cat.
 Rogan offered no evidence to support the claim, which was circulated on social media and shared on Instagram by the Libs of TikTok account.
 Rogan said in an interview with Uproxx several weeks later that "it doesn't seem that there's any proof that they put a litter box in there", but also claimed that "there [were] discussions about doing it because there was one particularly wacky mother".
-During an interview with Ohio Republican Senate candidate J.D.
-Vance, Christian talk show host Bill Cunningham said that schools were providing litter boxes for students to defecate in.
+During an interview with Ohio Republican Senate candidate JD Vance, Christian talk show host Bill Cunningham said that schools were providing litter boxes for students to defecate in.
 During a tele-town hall with U.S. Senator Ron Johnson of Wisconsin, a participant shared a rumor that litter boxes were being placed in West Bend schools.

 While speaking to supporters at a campaign event, retired brigadier general and United States Senate candidate Don Bolduc alleged schools were providing litter boxes to students who dress up as furries and cats.
 In November 2022, Bolduc said during a televised debate that the burden was on the school to prove that litter boxes were not being used; the school named by Bolduc confirmed it was a false allegation.
 Several school officials in San Luis Obispo County, California, had to refute false litter box rumors, which may have emanated from the promulgation of the hoax by radio show host Joe Rogan.
 Rogan subsequently admitted to spreading misinformation.
 As he endorsed two local school board candidates, Indiana Republican state representative Robert Morris falsely claimed schools were providing "litter boxes in bathrooms for students identifying as animals".
 In Oklahoma, Ryan Walters, a candidate for state school superintendent, spread the rumor while speaking at a campaign event.